WalletConnect/walletconnect-docs/docs/specs/clients/chat/data-structures.md

 ## ReceivedInvite

 `ReceivedInvite` is a structure that is returned by SDK.
 Is extracted from Invite Proposals did-jwt claims.
 To get author account identity must be resolved from `iss` field. `inviteePublicKey` should be attach based on topic this invite was sent.
 A map of type `Map<number, ReceivedInvite>` is returned on `getReceivedInvites(params: {account: string})`.
-Topic is the key of the map.
+InviteId is the key of the map.

 ```jsonc